Real convergence and periodicity of $p$-adic continued fractions: Real convergence of --adic continued fractions

-\begin{proof}[Proof of Proposition \ref{Pro: Conv}] Let us consider the periodic $p$--adic continued fraction obtained from the quadratic irrational $\alpha^{(p)}$.
+\begin{proof}[Proof of Proposition \ref{Pro: Conv}] Let us consider the periodic $p$--adic continued fraction obtained for the quadratic irrational $\alpha^{(p)}$ by means of either \textit{Browkin I}, \textit{Browkin II} or Algorithm \eqref{Alg: MR}.
 We know that $[a_0,a_1,\ldots]$ converges to $\alpha^{(p)}$ in $\mathbb{Q}_p$ by the correctness of the algorithms.
-Moreover, it converges to either $\alpha^{(r)}$ or $\overline{\alpha}^{(r)}$ in $\mathbb{R}$ because the hypotheses of Theorem \ref{Thm: Wall} are satisfied.
-In fact, the convergence result of Theorem \ref{Thm: Wall} is proved in \cite{WALL} for purely periodic continued fraction, but the convergence is clearly not affected by the presence of the pre-period.
-Moreover, it gives raise to the same minimal polynomial of $\alpha^{(p)}$. \end{proof}
+Now we show that its periodic part satisfies the hypothesis $ii)$ of Theorem \ref{Thm: Wall} and, hence, that $[a_0,a_1,\ldots]$ converges to either $\alpha^{(r)}$ or $\overline{\alpha}^{(r)}$ in $\mathbb{R}$.
+In fact, the convergence is clearly not affected by the presence of the pre-period, and the periodicity gives raise to the same minimal polynomial of $\alpha^{(p)}$.
+Therefore, in the following we consider for simplicity $h=0$, i.e. the purely periodic continued fraction $[\overline{a_0,\ldots,a_{k-1}}]$.
+Notice that in order to satisfy condition $ii)$, since all the partial quotients are real numbers, it is sufficient to prove that it never happens that